exasol/public-knowledgebase/Database-Features/best-practice-datatypes-and-joins.md

 ## Background

-* Joins between tables use up an unexpected amount of time and/or ressources
+* Joins between tables use up an unexpected amount of time and/or resources
-* Data is missing / not fitered correctly
+* Data is missing / not filtered correctly
 * We need to use cumbersome expressions for filtering or joining

 All this may be caused by a lack of discipline in database design and/or data cleansing.

 ## Explanation

-Since expression indexes (see [Indexes](https://exasol.my.site.com/s/article/Indexes)) may occur when joining on different datatypes or joining on expressions we recommend having the same data types and homogenous data in the tables that are joined.
+Since expression indexes (see [Indexes](/Database-Features/indexes.md)) may occur when joining on different datatypes or joining on expressions we recommend having the same data types and homogenous data in the tables that are joined.

 Let's assume we have two tables (T1 and T2) with two columns each (ID and COUNTRY_CODE).
 The COUNTRY_CODE is stored heterogeneous (e.g. 'USA' and 'usa' as COUNTRY_CODE for the United States of America).